-In this work, we introduce Individual Kinetic Friction Adaptive Descent (iKFAD), Cubically Damped mSGD (CD), and Cubically Damped Adam (CADAM), a family of optimizers motivated by a continuous-time view of momentum as friction that regulates kinetic energy.
-By making the connection between adaptive friction and cubic damping explicit, we obtain a simple set of dynamics that improve stability and can accelerate convergence in practice.
-We also prove exponential decay for both the continuous-time systems and their discrete-time schemes.
-Across image and language benchmarks, our methods are more robust to learning-rate choice, often generalize better, and achieve test performance that is competitive with, or better than, Adam.
-In particular, iKFAD and CD bridge much of the Adam–mSGD gap in language modeling without relying on per-parameter learning rates.
-Notably, CD (with $\gamma=0$) achieves this while keeping the same memory footprint as mSGD.
+In this work, we introduce Individual Kinetic Friction Adaptive Descent (iKFAD), Cubically Damped mSGD (CD), and Cubically Damped Adam (CADAM), three optimizers motivated by a continuous-time view of momentum-based optimization as a dissipative dynamical system, in which friction regulates kinetic energy.
+The connection between adaptive friction and cubic damping shows that both iKFAD and CD can be understood as nonlinear damping mechanisms with kinetic energy-dependent friction coefficients.
+Our theoretical analysis establishes exponential convergence for both continuous-time dynamics of iKFAD and CD as well as the corresponding discrete-time schemes.

-\paragraph{Limitations and Future Work.} The computational cost of hyperparameter tuning limited our study to at most 80 trials per experiment.
+Across several transformer-based vision and language benchmarks, including TinyViT, DistilBERT, and GPT2 experiments, our methods achieve performance competitive with and in some cases, better than Adam, while substantially reducing the Adam–mSGD gap on the tasks considered.
+In particular, iKFAD and CD achieve this without relying on per-parameter adaptive learning rates.
+Notably, CD (with $\gamma=0$) maintains the same memory footprint and number of hyperparameters as standard mSGD while achieving performance competitive with Adam on several transformer benchmarks. \paragraph{Limitations and Future Work.} The computational cost of hyperparameter tuning limited our study to at most 80 trials per experiment.
 Also, since our benchmarks were limited to models under 100M parameters, evaluating these schemes on large-scale LLMs remains future work.
 On the theory side, we have not yet obtained exponential convergence guarantees for CADAM similar to those proved for iKFAD and CD.